 A content mill is a crowdsourced website where clients post job offers which are made available to the content mill's staff of freelance writers.

-Despite poor wages, content mills serve a valuable purpose: they're a place to gain confidence and experience where you have none.
-As long as you see them as a stepping stone to better writing opportunities, they're worth trying.
+Despite poor wages, content mills serve a valuable purpose: there are a place to gain confidence and experience where you have none.
+As long as you see them as a stepping stone to better writing opportunities, there are worth trying.